BoltzExchange/boltz-backend/docs/0-conf.md

----
-description: >-
+# ⏩ 0-conf

 The use of 0-conf can make swaps a lot faster by utilizing transactions that are not included in a block yet.
 But accepting 0-conf transactions doesn't come without unwarranted risk.
----

-# ⏩ 0-conf

 As a precautionary measure, Boltz enforces a few rules when it comes to 0-conf.
 It is important to note that: